bfanselow/DataScience/README.md

 ---
 ## (Python) Machine Learning Tools

-The following Python modules are used by above ML projects.
+The following Python modules are used by the above ML projects:
- ## SciPy family
+ ## Modules from SciPy family
  * NumPy
  * Pandas
  * Matplotlib